Western Wind Data Set

-3TIER created the Western Dataset with oversight and assistance from NREL.
-Numerical Weather Prediction (NWP) models were used to essentially recreate the historical weather for the western U.S. for 2004, 2005, and 2006.
-The modeled data was temporally sampled every 10 minutes and spatially sampled every arc-minute (~2 kilometers).
-The wind data is presented in Greenwich Mean Time.
+3TIER created the Western Wind Integration Data Set with oversight and assistance from NREL.
+Numerical weather prediction models were used to essentially re-create the historical weather for the western United States for 2004, 2005, and 2006.
+The modeled data were temporally sampled every 10 minutes and spatially sampled every arc-minute (~2 kilometers).
+The wind data are presented in Greenwich Mean Time.

-In conjunction with NREL, these 1.2 million grid points were screened to eliminate recreational and other non-developable areas.
-Further sites were chosen from the remaining sites using an iterative selection algorithm.
+In conjunction with NREL, 3TIER screened these 1.2 million grid points to eliminate recreational and other nondevelopable areas.
+Additional sites were chosen from the remaining sites using an iterative selection algorithm.
 First, promising sites were selected based on proximity to planned transmission projects and energy zones and based on wind energy density.
-The next selection phase chose a number of sites in each state (determined by the relative importance of the state in the study) based on the correlation of the wind's diurnal cycle matched with the load profile in the study (with a mean wind energy density of at least 300 W/sqm).
+The next selection phase chose a number of sites in each state (determined by the relative importance of the state in the study) based on the correlation of the wind's diurnal cycle matched to the load profile in the study (with a mean wind energy density of at least 300 watts per square meter).

 The final selection phase chose a number of sites in each state (determined by the relative importance of the state in the study) based on the highest wind energy density.
 In total, we selected 32,043 locations.
-Each grid point is estimated to hold ten Vestas V90 3-MW turbines, therefore the 32,043 locations total to more than 960 GW of wind sites.
+Each grid point is estimated to hold 10 Vestas V90 3-megawatt (MW) turbines, so the 32,043 locations total more than 960 gigawatts (GW) of wind sites.

-3TIER modeled the power output of ten turbines at 100 meters above ground level on each grid point using a version of their SCORE methodology which replicates the stochastic nature of wind plant output.
-NREL modeled hysteresis around wind turbine cut-out to further replicate how real wind plants operate.
+3TIER modeled the power output of 10 turbines at 100 meters above ground level on each grid point using a version of their SCORE methodology, which replicates the stochastic nature of wind power plant output.
+NREL modeled hysteresis around wind turbine cut-out to further replicate how real wind power plants operate.

 NREL Review and Data Accuracy

-NREL meteorologists and wind resource scientists are in the process of reviewing the Western Wind Resources Dataset.
-Revised versions of the dataset may be released in the future.
-The goal of the review process will be to increase the accuracy of the modeled wind characteristics such as average wind speeds and wind power densities.
+NREL meteorologists and wind resource scientists reviewed the Western Wind Integration Data Set with the goal to increase the accuracy of the modeled wind characteristics such as average wind speeds and wind power densities.
 Future reviews may also aim to increase the accuracy of model seasonal and diurnal wind profiles.

-NREL released the dataset prior to review because there were several immediate needs for this dataset and this dataset is currently far more accurate and realistic than any other public time-series wind dataset that covers this region.
+NREL released the data set prior to review because there were several immediate needs for this data set and because this data set was at the time far more accurate and realistic than any other public time-series wind data set that covers this region.

-The best gauge of accuracy is the comparison of model results with actual measured wind speeds, such as that done in 3TIER's validation reports.
-3TIER has compared the wind dataset to 28 public wind measurement towers and also some proprietary towers.
-The model tends to be more accurate in non-complex terrain (no sharp features, flat or rolling terrain) and less accurate in complex terrain (canyons, mountains, terrain with sharp features).
+The best gauge of accuracy is the comparison of model results to actual measured wind speeds, such as that done in 3TIER's validation reports.
+3TIER has compared the wind data set to 28 public wind measurement towers as well as some proprietary towers.
+The model tends to be more accurate in noncomplex terrain (no sharp features, flat or rolling terrain) and less accurate in complex terrain (canyons, mountains, terrain with sharp features).
 East of the Rocky Mountains, the model appears to work well, with some underestimation of the resource during the warm season.
 West of the Rocky Mountains, in downslope acceleration areas, the model may overestimate downslope winds.
 In thermally driven areas (Altamont, Solano, Columbia Gorge, Stateline/Vansycle, Ellensburg/Columbia River), the model may underestimate winds, especially in the summer.
 To accurately model complex terrain, the model must be specifically tuned to that location, ideally using on-site data.

-- Using the Platt's database, existing wind plants were selected
+- Using the Platt's database, existing wind power plants were selected.

-- 250 GW of sites were selected in the WWSIS footprint that correlate best with the WWSIS diurnal load profile and have at least 300 W/sqm
+- 250 GW of sites were selected in the WWSIS footprint that correlate best with the WWSIS diurnal load profile and have at least 300 W/m2.

-- 415 GW of the highest wind power density sites across the western U.S. were selected, with specified amounts selected for each state and offshore, and
+- 415 GW of the highest wind power density sites across the western United States were selected, with specified amounts selected for each state and offshore.

 - An additional 45 GW were selected to help validate and characterize model accuracy.